pirataspinhal/SpotifyTray/README.md

 and run the script with python
 ```
-python3 main.py
+python3 spotify-tray.py
 ```

-You can also create a (or change spotify's) `.desktop` file to launch the script
+You can also use the provided `.desktop` file to launch the script.
+The `.desktop` should be in `/usr/share/applications/` or `~/.local/share/applications` and the python script should be in your `$PATH`

 License
 -------